What is digital transformation?

 Digital transformation is imperative for all businesses, from the small to the enterprise.
 That message comes through loud and clear from seemingly every keynote, panel discussion, article, or study related to how businesses can remain competitive and relevant as the world becomes increasingly digital.
 What's not clear to many business leaders is what digital transformation means.
 Is it just a catchy way to say moving to the cloud?
 What are the specific steps we need to take?
 Do we need to design new jobs to help us create a framework for digital transformation, or hire a consulting service?
 What parts of our business strategy need to change?
 Is it really worth it?

-This article aims to answer some of the common questions around digital transformation and provide clarity, specifically to CIOs and IT leaders, including many quotes from digital transformation experts.
-Because technology plays a critical role in a businesses' ability to evolve with the market and continually increase value to customers, CIOs must lead their organizations through digital transformation [Click to Tweet].
+This article aims to answer some of the common questions around digital transformation and provide clarity, specifically to CIOs and IT leaders, including lessons learned from your peers and digital transformation experts.
+Because technology plays a critical role in an organization's' ability to evolve with the market and continually increase value to customers, CIOs play a key role in digital transformation [Click to Tweet].

 Because digital transformation will look different for every company, it can be hard to pinpoint a definition that applies to all.
 However, in general terms, we define digital transformation as the integration of digital technology into all areas of a business resulting in fundamental changes to how businesses operate and how they deliver value to customers.
 Beyond that, it's a cultural change that requires organizations to continually challenge the status quo, experiment often, and get comfortable with failure.
 This sometimes means walking away from long-standing business processes that companies were built upon in favor of relatively new practices that are still being defined.
 [Click to Tweet]